Eefjeroelfsema/Project_january/README.md

 ![schermafbeelding 2019-01-30 om 16 18 07](https://user-images.githubusercontent.com/43995505/51991494-8328af80-24ab-11e9-9c2e-3e20a921570f.png)

+## Purpose
+Every government has a budget deficit in the European Union, there are strict rules but there is no clearity for the citizens of the EU if these rules are persued.
+Therefore I want to make it clear for the EU citizens.

-# Sources of external code
+## Sources of external code

 - https://unpkg.com/d3-simple-slider/build/d3-simple-slider.js
 - https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js